 - The second reason for hypothyroidism can be genetic and is simply that the thyroid is not producing enough of its thyroid hormones.
 Many times it may be due to an iodine deficiency. other times it can be due to various nutrient deficiencies.
 At Integrative Health Solutions we strive to identify these so we can correct the situation.

 Subclinical hypothyroidism is very common and we are very careful to look for this in all patients.
 It is well established that any TSH level above 2 may indicate subclinical hypothyroidism.
 We make sure to measure the free thyroid hormones and identify any autoimmune antibodies that may be present when we see a patient who is subclinical hypothyroid.
 Often, somebody will present with subclinical hypothyroidism and indeed have Hashimoto's thyroiditis for many years prior to actually being diagnosed.
 The problem with this is that they are suffering from many of the symptoms of hypothyroidism for years and suffering the consequences of this on their body such as weight gain, hair loss, fatigue,

 constipation, and other symptoms associated with hypothyroidism.

 How Common is Subclinical Hypothyroidism?

-The risks of untreated subclinical hypothyroidism include:
+The risks associated with untreated subclinical hypothyroidism include

-- Increased risk of heart attack and atherosclerosis
+- Risk of heart attack and atherosclerosis.

 Symptoms of Hypothyroidism